AddyRdz/js-objects-and-context/readme.md

 What advantages might there be in storing `car` as an object?

-### You Do: Model WDI Student (5 min / 0:15)
+### You Do: Model an SEI Course

 Your goal is to code an object literal:

-* In pairs, spend 2 minutes thinking about what attributes a WDI student should have (think of at least 5!).
+* In groups, work together to identify the attributes of the SEI program.
-* Take 3 minutes to construct your object literal with appropriate key value pairs by drawing it on the table or in your code editor.
+* Take a few minutes to construct your object literal with appropriate key value pairs.
 * **Bonus - One key value pair contains an array**
 * **Double bonus - one key value pair contains another object**

-### Interacting with Objects (15 min / 0:30)
+### Interacting with Objects

 #### Create